ikr/react-star-rating-input/README.md

 {
     'react-star-rating-input': {
         clear: 'Clear',
-        reset: 'Reset value to no stars'
+        clearHint: 'Reset value to no stars'
     }
 }
 ```

-Why have a `react-intl` dependency instead of just setting the `clear` text as a prop?
+Why have a `react-intl` dependency instead of just setting the `clear` and `clearHint` text as
+props?

 Well, that allows using `react-star-rating-input` uniformly in bigger applications, and passing all
 the namespaced translations, from the root, down the React components hierarchy, -- automatically,